 Have your elders stay nearby and stay close to family if possible.

 People who feel isolated can end up getting depressed or wallowing in sadness and loneliness.
 They may feel unwanted, like a burden, or feel like others don't know they exist.
 By keeping your elders nearby, you can offer them assistance when you notice they need it, or they can easily ask you for help.
 This reduces the chance of abuse and neglect.

 Keep in contact with them.

-By keeping in contact with your elders regularly, you're not only able to keep tabs on their daily activities and habits, but also offer help when they need it.
-Getting a medical alert system can also be a good option to know that a call for help is only a button press away.
-Keeping a good relationship will also make the elderly person feel comfortable enough to ask for assistance when they feel they need it.
-You'll also be able to look out for any abnormal changes that may signal abuse.
+Regular contact allows you to keep tabs on loved ones' daily activities and habits and offer help when they need it.
+Consider getting a medical alert system so that a call for help is only a button press away.
+You'll also be able to look out for changes that may signal abuse.

 Encourage elders to attend community events.

 As people get older, they may naturally feel more isolated.
-Attending community events will help them keep their social life active and stay in touch with things that are important to them.
+Attending community events helps them keep their social life active and stay in touch with things that are important to them.